klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 To change your account key, you must provide an [Account] instance for the `account` field in the input argument object of `caver.transaction.accountUpdate`.
 An [Account] instance contains the address of the account and the accountKey to be updated.

-Below is an example of how to update to [AccountKeyPublic].
-The code below is a test code that changes the private key(s) you use for your account.
-Don't forget your new priate key(s).
+The code below is an example code that changes the private key(s) you use for your account using [AccountKeyPublic].
+Don't forget your new private key(s).

 ```javascript
 // test.js